 Turn the heat down to medium and add the fenugreek leaves.

 After a minute, add the crushed tomatoes, tomato puree, coriander, cumin, chilli, turmeric powder, salt and pepper.

 Cook till the oil comes to the surface and the tomato mixture reduces.
-(About 5 minutes).
+(About 15 minutes on low).

 Remove the pot from the heat after 2 minutes and garnish with coriander leaves.